healthykitchen101/healthykitchen101.com/juicers/tests/masticating.md

 ### Usability - 35%

-Ease of use is an important criterion when buying any household appliances, but especially so with juicers.
-Because juicing is usually not a “must” the way cooking is to most people, convenience arguably plays a more important role than juice yield or quality.
-A juicer can be very good at extracting juice, but if it’s too much trouble to use, chances are it will eventually find itself taking residence in a cupboard as soon as the “honeymoon phase” is over.
+Ease of use is an important criterion when buying any household appliances, but especially so for juicers.
+Juicing, unlike cooking, is not a “must” for most people; therefore, convenience may play a more important role than juice yield or quality.
+A juicer that’s good at extracting juice but too much trouble to use, will likely land up in a cupboard gathering dust after its ‘honeymoon period’.

-The usability of a juicer is tied to its ease of assembly, juicing, and cleaning, and the convenient features that come with it.
-We examine these during our multiple trials and performance tests, and score each machine using an elaborate list of criteria.
+Therefore, we score the usability of a juicer for its ease of assembly (30%), ease of juicing (25%) and cleaning (35%), and convenient features (10%).
+We examine these over multiple trials and performance tests and score each machine against a list of set criteria.

 <img src="https://cdn.healthykitchen101.com/reviews/images/juicers/how-we-rate-masticating-juicers-usability-clvc16v4e000oyx888jzjf1l4.jpg" alt="Person using a pair of tongs to feed masticating juicer" width="640" height="427">

 #### Assembling - 30%

-We evaluate how easily a juicer can be put together and taken apart, focusing on the design's simplicity and intuitiveness.
+We evaluate how easily a juicer can be put together and taken apart, focusing on the design's intuitiveness and simplicity.
 A high score in this category means the juicer is straightforward to assemble and disassemble.
-We also check if the juicer is stable and safe when put together to reduce accident risks.
-Furthermore, we look at how compact the juicer is and if its parts can be easily moved, as this helps with storage and handling.
+We also check if the juicer is sturdy, safe, and risk-free during this process.
+Furthermore, we examine the relative compactness of a juicer and how parts can be separately handled, especially for storage..

 | Feature | Score |
 | --- | --- |